ayupow/LLM-Agent-based-on-TCG-TE-pattern-with-graph-guided-MCP-tools/README.md

 ### 2.1 Operation of the developed prototype

-↓↓↓ A demonstration of using the **prototype** to operate the TCG-TE LNR agents using graph-guided MCP tools
+↓↓↓ A demonstration of using the developed **prototype** to operate the TCG-TE LNR agents using graph-guided MCP tools

 <video src="https://github.com/user-attachments/assets/62ce60a8-4f43-4ff6-a787-aa9784b2f03a" width="880"></video>

+The full video to showcase the prototype and server updating can be found in:

+↓↓↓ A demonstration of using the developed **prototype** to integrate a new MCP server to TCG-TE LNR agents

+<video src="https://github.com/user-attachments/assets/e82f1150-2a8f-474f-b5c4-1dd9c0fcb57c" width="880"></video>

 The full video to showcase the prototype and server updating can be found in:

 ### 2.2 Operation of agents based on NPG-TE pattern